Dtotheor/playing/README.md

 # playing
-Coming back to see what's up
+Coming back to see what's new.
+Looks the same.